dp0/airer/README.md

-# Matter
+# Airer

-Matter is a utility designed to read the Nova SDS011 particulate matter sensor.
+Airer is a utility designed to read the Nova SDS011 particulate matter sensor.